grihabor/biopython/docs/Tutorial/chapter_graphics.rst

    Chromosome diagram for *Arabidopsis thaliana* showing tRNA genes.

-You can skip this bit, but first I downloaded the five sequenced chromosomes from the NCBI’s FTP site ftp://ftp.ncbi.nlm.nih.gov/genomes/Arabidopsis_thaliana and then parsed them with ``Bio.SeqIO`` to find out their lengths.
-You could use the GenBank files for this, but it is faster to use the FASTA files for the whole chromosomes:
+You can skip this bit, but first I downloaded the five sequenced chromosomes as five individual FASTA files from the NCBI’s FTP site ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Arabidopsis_thaliana/ and then parsed them with ``Bio.SeqIO`` to find out their lengths.
+You could use the GenBank files for this (and the next example uses those for plotting features), but if all you want is the length it is faster to use the FASTA files for the whole chromosomes:

 ::